 It is little surprise that on both sides of the ocean, regulators and advocacy groups are intensifying their scrutiny.
-In the EU the most visible initiative was an ambitious General Data Protection Regulation with strict requirements on processing.
+Two years after it was officially introduced, the most visible European initiative is still the GDPR with strict requirements on data processing.
 This is secured by fines of up to 4% of global revenues of wrongdoers.
-In the US we have observed a number of high-profile lawsuits such as the consolidated class action against Facebook.
-This comes against the backdrop of more activity on the part of the Federal Trade Commission.
+In the US we have observed a large number of huge breaches such as the Zoom credential sale in April (500 000 passwords stolen) and the second Marriot breach in March (5,2 million people impacted).

 Privacy by Design

 Organizational and IT Measures

 Anton Gerunov is co-founder and the Chief Operations Officer at LogSentinel.
 He is an expert in data analytics and AI, risk management, and business modeling with more than a decade of experience in the private and public sectors.
 Anton holds a Ph.D. degree and is currently an Associate Professor of Risk Management at Sofia University.
 He is the author of numerous articles in international and national peer-reviewed journals, monographs, and has presented at a number of conferences.